-- Members are the holders of this type of account; - Any physical or legal person, entity or institution, can request its Member to open an Individual Segregated Account (Principal to principal model) in the Central Register managed by BME CLEARING;
+- Members are the holders of this type of account; - Any physical or legal person, entity or institution, can request its Member to open an Individual Segregated Account (Principal to principal model) in the Central Register managed by BME CLEARING; - Clients are direct counterparties of their Members; - Positions are netted in the Central Register managed by BME CLEARING;

-- Clients are direct counterparties of their Members; - Positions are netted in the Central Register managed by BME CLEARING, except in the Financial Derivatives segment where positions may also be registered on a gross basis, exclusively for xRolling Stock contracts; - Margins posted in favour of BME CLEARING by the Member are fully segregated at all times from Margins in any other account including a Member's Proprietary Account. - If so required by the General Conditions for a particular Segment of the CCP, Clients must post Margins in favour of Member accountholder. - If a Member decides to close the Individual Segregated Account (Principal to principal model) due to the Client defaulting, the outstanding balance will be repaid to the Member, for the account of the Client as well as receivables must be assumed by the Member. - Members can manage as many Individual Segregated Accounts (Principal to principal model) as they wish; and - In case of default of the Client, its Member shall be directly liable to BME CLEARING.
+- Margins posted in favour of BME CLEARING by the Member are fully segregated at all times from Margins in any other account including a Member's Proprietary Account. - If so required by the General Conditions for a particular Segment of the CCP, Clients must post Margins in favour of Member accountholder. - If a Member decides to close the Individual Segregated Account (Principal to principal model) due to the Client defaulting, the outstanding balance will be repaid to the Member, for the account of the Client, if the Client is not Known to BME CLEARING, or to the Client, through the insolvency administrator, where its identity is known by BME CLEARING; Receivables must be assumed by the Member. - Members can manage as many Individual Segregated Accounts (Principal to principal model) as they wish; and - In case of default of the Client, its Member shall be directly liable to BME CLEARING.